Academic Calendar

 3 Credits Weekly (0-6-0)

 This course provides students with experience in designing an ecological research project and collecting biological information in a field setting.
 Students gain skills in a range of field techniques and research design methods commonly used to study various biota in terrestrial, freshwater, and/or wetland ecosystems.
 Students collect, analyze, and communicate field data using various methods, critically evaluate the field techniques, and design and carry out an independent research project culminating in a final scientific paper.
 Note: This course may be taken up to two times, provided the course topic is different.
+This course is not guaranteed to be offered every year.

-Prerequisites: A minimum grade of C- in any two of BOTN 305, BIOL 310, BIOL 312, BIOL 314, BIOL 316, BIOL 337, BIOL 365, or BIOL 371, and consent of the department.
+Prerequisites: A minimum grade of C- in any two of BIOL 310, BIOL 312, BIOL 314, BIOL 316, BIOL 337, BIOL 365, BIOL 371, BOTN 405, or BIOL 422, and consent of the department.

 BIOL 413